Project Independence: Georgia Vision Program for People Age 55 and Over

-Are you or is someone you know at least 55 years of age and experiencing vision loss or a combined vision and hearing loss?
+Are you or is someone you know at least 55 years of age or over and experiencing vision loss or a combined vision and hearing loss?

 Project Independence could help.

-This vision program for seniors (also referred to as the Older Blind Program) is administered by the Georgia Division of Vocational Rehabilitation and provides services that can help you remain independent.
+This vision program is administered by the Georgia Vocational Rehabilitation Agency and provides services that can help you remain independent.
 Services may include:

-- skills training in your home community by certified rehabilitation specialists so you can keep on doing the daily tasks you like and stay active
+- Skills training in your home community by certified rehabilitation specialists so you can keep on doing the daily tasks you like and stay active

-- Support groups that offer opportunities to learn from and interact with peers who also have visual loss
+- Support groups that offer opportunities so you can learn from and interact with peers who also have visual loss

-The Georgia Division of Vocational Rehabilitation contracts with Project Independence Service Providers across the state to provide services.
+The Georgia Vocational Rehabilitation Agency contracts with Project Independence Service Providers across the state to provide services.
 The Georgia Vision Program Resource Guide includes descriptions and contact information for these providers as well as advocacy/education organizations, the Centers for Independent Living, Georgia public library services, and hearing and vision loss resources.
 A list of statewide providers is provided in the following Resource Guide.
-To apply for services, contact the one closest to where you live.
+To apply for services, contact the provider closest to where you live.

 Kay McGill, 404-417-6710, email@example.com